-When the lights go out at the Navy St. Gym in the Kingdom Season 3 finale on Aug.
+When the lights go out at the Navy St. Gym in the finale of Kingdom Season 3 on Aug.
 2, it will be the last time fans get the chance to see it.
-Unfortunately, Kingdom won't return for Season 4 despite the show's strong critical reception and its talented cast, including action legend Frank Grillo as the Kulina family patriarch, who struggled to keep his MMA training facility functional for the show's duration.
+Unfortunately, Kingdom won't return for Season 4 despite the show's strong critical reception.
+The show, which originally aired on DirecTV, featured a stellar cast including action legend Frank Grillo as the Kulina family patriarch, who struggled to keep his MMA training facility functional for the show's duration.

-The Audience Network announced that Season 3 would be Kingdom's last with a statement released to Entertainment Weekly.
+Back in 2017, the Audience Network announced that Season 3 would be Kingdom's last season with a statement released to Entertainment Weekly.
 "We are looking forward to the upcoming third and final season of Kingdom," the statement read.
 "We expect Season 3 to be a great one and appreciate the hard work and dedication from creator and showrunner Byron Balasco, as well as the entire cast and crew.
 We could not be more proud to have worked with all of them on such an amazing series."

 At the time, the cast and crew of Kingdom didn't seem to take the unexpected news too badly.
 Jonathan Tucker, who plays the troubled but tough fighter Jay Kulina, revealed the news to his Twitter followers with nothing but good things to say about the experience.
 In the era of Peak TV, three seasons isn't a bad run.